 Register a Hawaii Foreign LLC

-If your LLC is based in another state, but plans to do business in Hawaii, you’ll need to register it as a Hawaii Foreign LLC.
-To do this, your LLC will need to submit an Application for Certificate of Authority to Hawaii's Department of Commerce and Consumer Affairs and pay the state filing fee of $51 (the extra dollar is tacked on as a state archive fee).
-Hawaii's state statutes don't really pin down what the state defines as doing business.
-However, if your LLC plans to own or lease property in Hawaii, hire local employees, bid on contracts there, or offer professional and retail services to people in Hawaii, you'll need to register your LLC as a Hawaii foreign LLC.
+If your LLC is based in another state, but you plan to do business in Hawaii, you’ll need to register it as a Hawaii Foreign LLC.
+To do this, your LLC will need to submit an Application for Certificate of Authority to Hawaii's Department of Commerce and Consumer Affairs, appoint and maintain a registered agent, and pay the state filing fee of $51.

 How to Register a Foreign LLC in Hawaii